akkadotnet/akka.net/docs/articles/intro/what-problems-does-actor-model-solve.md

 * State of actors is local and not shared, changes and data is propagated via messages, which maps to how modern memory hierarchy actually works.
 In many cases, this means transferring over only the cache lines that contain the data in the message while keeping local state and data cached at the original core.
 The same model maps exactly to remote communication where the state is kept in the RAM of machines and changes/data is propagated over the network as packets.

-## Actors handle error situations gracefully
+## Actors Handle Error Situations Gracefully

 Since we have no longer a shared call stack between actors that send messages to each other, we need to handle error situations differently.
 There are two kinds of errors we need to consider: